 Allowances for doubtful accounts and past due receivables are reviewed by Superior as at each consolidated balance sheet date.
-Superior updates its estimate of the allowance for doubtful accounts based on the evaluation of the receivables with each customer, considering historical collection trends of past due accounts, current economic conditions and future forecasts.
+Superior updates its estimate of the allowance for doubtful accounts based on the evaluation of the recoverability of trade and other receivables with each customer, considering historical collection trends of past due accounts, current economic conditions and future forecasts.
 Trade and other receivables are written off once it is determined they are uncollectible.